yupferris/ferris-makes-demos-notes/README.md

 Qt GUI (C++) <-> Application static library (Rust)
 ```

-(Qt is not used via Rust b/c the wrappers were not around at the time)
+Qt is not used via Rust as a matter of convenience, it was easier to use it with C++.

 [FFI]: https://en.wikipedia.org/wiki/Foreign_function_interface